 – The relationship with the Other.
 Almost every religion faces otherness, and problematizes the border between “us” and “them”.
 The border could be cultural, ethnic, linguistic, or linked to sexual orientation and gender identity.
 We ask scholars to discuss religious boundaries.
 How is perceived the Other?
 Who is the infidel?
 How do these borders move according to the political and social context?

 – Between New and Old Age.
 The social sciences tried to describe changes in religious practices in contemporary societies by employing new categories, such as “religious modernity”, “bricolage”, “post-secular”, and “new age”.
 The risk is to fall into presentism, ascribing all the characteristics of religious phenomena to the so-called modern turn.
 We therefore propose to investigate the relationships between old and new trends within religious phenomena.

 – Phenomenology of the religious body: perceptions, emotions, sensations and construction of the body.
 We invite scholars to describe and understand the intertwining of body, perception, understanding and culture.

 Finally, I aim to enlarge the discussion about religious phenomena beyond the pure intellectual frame, engaging with Photography, Literature, Calligraphy, Graphic Novels, etc.

-The latest activities at the Centre for Comparative Studies of Civilisations and Spiritualities are:
+You can find the latest activities here: Comparative Studies of Civilisations and Spiritualities